Vireo Health Expands Partnership with Leaf Trade

 Jan 28, 2020, 08:10 ET

 MINNEAPOLIS, Jan.
-28, 2020 /PRNewswire/ -- Vireo Health International, Inc. ("Vireo" or the "Company") (CNSX: VREO,OTCQX: VREOF), a leading physician-led, science-focused multi-state cannabis company, today announced the expansion of the Company's partnership with Leaf Trade to provide a wholesale order and fulfillment management platform in four states where Vireo operates.
+28, 2020 /PRNewswire/ -- Vireo Health International, Inc. ("Vireo" or the "Company") (CNSX: VREO;OTCQX: VREOF), a leading physician-led, science-focused multi-state cannabis company, today announced the expansion of the Company's partnership with Leaf Trade to provide a wholesale order and fulfillment management platform in four states where Vireo operates.
 Leaf Trade is an omni-channel sales platform that allows Vireo's wholesale business to come online quickly and easily in new markets as the Company expands its operations nationally.

 Vireo uses Leaf Trade to manage wholesale ordering and fulfillment in Pennsylvania, Maryland, Ohio and New York, and other states in which the Company is licensed to sell medical cannabis products to third-party dispensaries.
 The Leaf Trade platform provides a convenient way for dispensaries to review and purchase items from Vireo's ever-growing line of products and brands.